-Information in this catalog applies to the 2017-2018 Academic Year as of September 4, 2017.
-The University reserves the right to make changes without prior notice in programs, course offerings, academic requirements, and teaching staff as deemed to be in the best interest of students.
+The information in this catalog applies to the academic year 2023-2024 as of September 4, 2023.
+The University reserves the right to make changes in the programs, course offerings, academic requirements, and teaching staff as deemed to be in the best interest of students and without prior notice.

-This catalog has been drafted to conform to the related Lebanese laws and Directorate of Higher Education (DoHE) rules and regulations.
+This catalog conforms to the related Lebanese laws and Directorate of Higher Education (DoHE) rules and regulations.
 In the event of a contradiction, the Lebanese laws and DoHE rules and regulations take precedence.